What Is The New Heart Of Ezekiel 36:26

 • Praise God that we are God's workmanship!

-• Praise God that He makes our lives His workshop.
+• Praise God that He is able to use our circumstances as His workshop.

 • Praise God for the understanding given of what our life is to be about.

-• Praise God that God has provided everything necessary for us to succeed in the life that will fulfil His plan for us.
+• Praise God that God has provided everything necessary for us to fulfil His plan for us.

 Revelation 21:5 (NKJV) "Then He who sat on the throne said, 'Behold, I make all things new.'
 And He said to me, 'Write, for these words are true and faithful.'"